accelerate-ssg/picturesque/README.md

 # Picturesque

-While this toll was built to be part of the Accelerate toolchain, it is a standalone command line tool that anyone can use.
+While this tool was built to be part of the Accelerate toolchain, it is a standalone command line tool that anyone can use.

 ## Why?